gwlucastrig/Tinfour/README.md

 reader obtain the metadata from LAS files, particularly those elements using Well-Known Text (WKT) format and GeoTIFF tags.

-I'd also like to see an extension of Tinfour to build Voronoi Diagrams and perhaps conduct rendering and analysis using that graphical structure which is closely related to the Delaunay Triangulation.
+I'd like to see an extension of Tinfour to build Voronoi Diagrams and perhaps conduct rendering and analysis using that graphical structure which is closely related to the Delaunay Triangulation.